Arthur Lakes Log House

-The Arthur Lakes Log House, located at 401 Lakes Creek Rd. in McKee, Kentucky, was built in about 1890.
+The Arthur Lakes Log House, located at 401 Lakes Creek Rd. in McKee, Kentucky, United States, was built in about 1890.
 It was listed on the National Register of Historic Places in 2000.

 It is a saddlebag house with two rooms, a log house about 30 ft long and 14 ft deep.
 It was built of oak logs on the bottom, tulip poplar in the middle, and pine logs at the top, with half-dove tail notching.